sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 * Reboot after installer finishes.
 * Check that your host clipboard ring doesn't have anything sensitive.
 * Log in to guest.
+* Make guest machine window bigger to avoid guest windows staying maximized after opening and closing them.
+This resolution will be remembered in the product, so don't make it too big either.
+Maybe no bigger than 1860 x 960.
+How about 1600x900.
 * Upgrade: sudo apt update && sudo apt dist-upgrade
 * Reboot to run any new kernel.